We can use relative clauses to join two English sentences, or to give more information about something.

 non-defining clauses gives us extra information about something.
 We don’t need this information to understand the sentence.

-and we use commas for the extra information, and we can’t never omit the pronoun and we can’t use that either.
+and we use commas for the extra information, and we can’t never omit the pronoun.